caiorulli/caiorulli/README.md

 my head into a wall until I learn proper Haskell, and, well, who knows what next.
 I also really like Linux and gaming.

+I have stopped using Github for my personal projects, if you want, you can check them out in Gitlab: https://gitlab.com/caiorulli